-The expansive sand flats and winding mangrove swamps of Hinchinbrook Island have been synonymous with Australian saltwater flyfishing for over 25 years.
+The expansive sand flats and winding mangrove swamps of Hinchinbrook Island have been synonymous with Australian saltwater fly fishing for over 25 years.
 Rising to over 3,500 feet, the island is a paradise teeming with with wildlife above and below the water line.

-We were lucky enough to visit the area in North Queensland last Novemeber and with the tireless help of Michael Hurren, have managed to put together a short film, showcasing all that Hinchinbrook and the Australian Flyfishing Outfitters crew has to offer.
+We were lucky enough to visit the area in North Queensland last November and with the tireless help of Michael Hurren, have managed to put together a short film, showcasing all that Hinchinbrook and the Australian Flyfishing Outfitters crew has to offer.